 In addition, the DFS organizes such popular annual festivals as Film on the Rocks, a cinema/concert series held throughout the summer at Red Rocks Park & Amphitheater.

-After eight great years at the Starz FilmCenter—a seven-screen independent moviehouse at the Tivoli Student Union that opened in 2002 with the generous support of the Starz Entertainment Group as well as the Scientific & Cultural Facilities District (SCFD)—the DFS celebrated the opening of its new home, the Sie FilmCenter, in 2010.
-From its new home theaters, the DFS is able to present a weekly-changing calendar of first-run exclusives and arthouse revivals both domestic and foreign, narrative and documentary—over 600 per year, all shown in their original language and format, without any onscreen advertising.
+After eight great years at the Starz FilmCenter, the DFS celebrated the opening of its new home, the Sie FilmCenter, in 2010.
+In its own theaters, the DFS presents a weekly changing calendar of first-run exclusives and arthouse revivals both domestic and foreign, narrative and documentary—over 600 per year, all shown in their original language and format, without any onscreen advertising.

 The Denver Film Society’s mission is to develop opportunities for diverse audiences to discover film through creative, thought-provoking experiences.

 The Denver Film Society’s vision is to cultivate community and transform lives through film.

 The launch of the Denver International Film Festival, which gave birth to the year-round cinematic organization we are today, unfolded over 10 days in May 1978.
 Some 78 films from around the world screened in four long-gone theaters scattered throughout central Denver: the Centre, the Ogden, the Vogue and the Flick.
 The maverick director Robert Altman, special effects wizard George Pal, Spanish director Jose Louis Borau, acclaimed cinematic poet Stan Brakhage and Canadian documentarian Harry Rasky were the special guests.
 The public and critical response to this modest, incipient cinematic experiment exceeded all expectations…and a new Denver cultural celebration was born.